George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 - Kittle has been the target of 18.3% (94 total) of his team's 514 passing attempts this season.

-- With nine targets in the red zone this season, Kittle has been on the receiving end of 14.3% of his team's 63 red zone pass attempts.
+- Kittle (nine red zone targets) has been the recipient of 14.3% of his team's 63 red zone pass attempts.

-- The 49ers have thrown the ball in 50.7% of their plays from scrimmage this year while staying on the ground 49.3% of the time.
-This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kittle's matchup with the Rams.